sbonchev/svg-crypto/README.md

 # Vsg.CryptoBinanceApi

 Vsg.CryptoBinanceApi is a extensible solution based on Binance Crypto-Socket for providing real-time and historical cryptocurrency price data.
-It comprises a web API (`Vsg.Web.Api`) for serving price data and also a console application (`Vsg.Console`) for command-line interactions including background service for collecting historical crypto data.
-The application structure consists also class libraries for managing data logic and utility services.
+It comprises a web API (`Vsg.Web.Api`) for serving price data and also a console application (`Vsg.Console`) for command-line interactions including a background service for collecting historical crypto data.
+The application structure consists also class libraries for managing data logic and utility help services.

-## Table of Contents

 ## Introduction
 Vsg.CryptoBinanceApi is an implementation based on Binance web-socket-streams solution